jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/td1.md

 /dev/serial/by-id/usb-AJAX_3D_TD-1_E6625877D318C430-if00
 ```

-### TD1 shows up as waveshare whe running lsusb
+### TD1 shows up as waveshare when running lsusb
 When first powering on your printer, if your TD1 shows up as waveshare when doing `lsusb` then you may need to add a boot delay by performing the following steps:
 !!! note

-    If you have multiple block when running `lsblk` you may need to unplug your TD1 device and run `lsblk` again to see which block disappears as this would be the block for your TD1.
+    If you have multiple blocks when running `lsblk` you may need to unplug your TD1 device and run `lsblk` again to see which block disappears as this would be the block for your TD1.
 If you have unplugged your TD1 while your printer is on, you will need to shutdown printer, plug TD1 back into your printer and turn back on for these steps to be performed.

 1. From as fresh power up, SSH into printer
 1. Run `lsblk` to find block to mount, eg `/dev/sdb1`.